-As of December 31, 2008, the liability for compensated absences was \$31,307.
+As of December 31, 2009 and 2008, the liabilities for compensated absences were \$49,131 and \$31,307, respectively.

 J. Related Party Transactions

 The Aston Township Board of Commissioners appoints the Authority board members.
 Legal and professional fees associated with their action against the Southern Delaware County Authority flow diversion litigation are being split equally between Aston Township and the Authority.